What Taproot Could Mean for Bitcoin Investors

 There are also a few misconceptions of what Taproot means for network participants, stakeholders and ultimately investors, the main one being that Taproot enables flexible smart contracting capabilities that will rival the most popular smart contract blockchain, Ethereum.

-Before Taproot, Bitcoin did have native smart contract capabilities, as Bitcoin transactions could be programmed to time payments when certain constraints are met or missed.
+Before Taproot, Bitcoin did have native smart contract capabilities because Bitcoin transactions could be programmed to time payments when certain constraints are met or missed.
 One of the most popular implementations of Bitcoin smart contracts is the Lightning Network, which is being used in El Salvador to enable bitcoin-denominated commerce.
 However, in general, transactions involving Bitcoin contracts are data-heavy and bad for privacy.

 Read more: How Bitcoin’s Taproot Upgrade Will Improve Its Tech Stack